micmejia/bible-dump/NKJV/Mark/Mark 11.md

 And if anyone says to you, 'Why are you doing this?' say, 'The Lord has need of it,' and immediately he will send it here."

 ###### 4
-So they went their way, and found [^b]the colt tied by the door outside on the street, and they loosed it.
+So they went their way, and found the colt tied by the door outside on the street, and they loosed it.

 ###### 5
 But some of those who stood there said to them, "What are you doing, loosing the colt?"